bazel-contrib/rules_nodejs/docs/Built-ins.md

 If you just want to run a standard test using a test runner from npm, use the generated *_test target created by npm_install/yarn_install, such as `mocha_test`.
-Some test runners like Jasmine have custom rules with added features, e.g. `jasmine_node_test`.

 By default, Bazel runs tests with a working directory set to your workspace root.
 Use the `chdir` attribute to change the working directory before the program starts.